isomerpages/cda-corp/_for-professionals/Antimicrobial Resistance/About AMRCO.md

 <summary><strong>One Health Report on Antimicrobial Utilisation and Resistance</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>The two-yearly One Health Report on Antimicrobial Utilisation and Resistance
+<p>The biennial One Health Report on Antimicrobial Utilisation and Resistance
-is a collaboration between MOH, NEA, NParks, PUB, SFA and AMRCO, NCID.
-The multi-sectoral surveillance report provides an overview of national surveillance programmes, including surveillance on the utilisation and sales of antimicrobials in the human and animal health sectors, incidence and resistance proportions (%R) of priority AMR organisms found in humans, animals, food and the environment.</p>
+is a collaboration between MOH, NEA, NParks, PUB, SFA, AMRCO.
+The multi-sectoral surveillance report provides an overview of national surveillance programmes, including surveillance on the utilisation and sales of antimicrobials in the human and animal health sectors, and incidence and resistance proportions (%R) of priority AMR organisms found in humans, animals, food, and the environment.</p>
 <p></p>
 <p>It also presents key findings on antimicrobial utilisation and resistant
 organisms in the human, animal, food and environmental sectors in Singapore.</p>